jdeniau/tiana-tables/README.md

 ## Purpose

-Tiana tables is a MySQL / mariadb database query application for developers.
+Tiana tables is a MySQL / MariaDB database query application for developers.

 The main purpose of Tiana tables is to be :
 - easy to use: access to data and modifications should be easy for all tasks that a, developer has to make on a daily basis,